juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 A projection, or Coordinate Reference System (CRS), is used to describe geographic data.
 A projection is the set of transformations that converts a series of geographic coordinates, which are locations on a curved surface (the datum), into locations on a flat surface.

 #### A note re: QGIS 'on the fly' CRS Transformation
-The behavior for this option can be unpredictable, and QGIS has the annoying habit of resetting this option after certain types of data manipulation.
-The layer you currently have selected when you check or un-check this option impacts its effect.
-For this tutorial, you can avoid having to constantly check and un-check this option by closing the project that contains the original Natural Earth dataset and reopening a new project with the re-projected U.S. states as the first layer.
+The behavior for this option can be unpredictable, and QGIS has the annoying habit of resetting it after certain types of data manipulation.
+The layer you currently have selected when you check or un-check the 'on the fly' box (`Project` > `Project Properties` > `CRS`) impacts its effect.
+For this tutorial, you can avoid having to constantly check and un-check the box by closing the project that contains the original Natural Earth dataset and reopening a new project with the re-projected U.S. states as the first layer.
 This way, the project projection will be set by default to the Albers projection.

 ### Creating a thematic population map of the U.S.
 #### Downloading Census state population data